Persecution Report:

 IRAN

 Religious freedom is severely curtailed for everyone other than Farsi speaking Shi’a.
 For Armenian and Assyrian Christians, being restricted to use of ethnic languages is limiting, as is the state-imposed obligation to ensure that only people of the ‘right’ ethnicity participate in worship.
-Emigration of Christians is a long-standing challenge, with an estimated 10,000 leaving each year.
-For those of Muslim heritage, the pattern of persecution varies by location.
+Emigration of Christians in Iran is a long-standing challenge, with an estimated 10,000 leaving each year.
+For those of Muslim heritage, the pattern of Christian persecution in Iran varies by location.

 Leadership: